harness/developer-hub/release-notes/continuous-delivery.md

   For example, suppose the **Jenkins Build** field is set to 1.
 Previously, the check would pass even if build 1 was absent and build 41 was present.
 With this fix, the check passes only if build 1 is present.

-- Fixed an issue where a step would fail when kubectl failed to connect to the cluster in 30 seconds.
-Added retry logic to the kubectl command when connectivity issue occurs.
-(CDS-72806, ZD-46417)
+- Added retry logic to kubectl command to handle connectivity issues.
+(CDS-72869)

 -  Fixed an issue in Artifactory deployments where the Artifact Path pull-down menu would populate even when the Artifactory connector failed to process a regular expression.
 Now, if a regex is supplied to an artifact tag in the pipeline for a service, Artifact Path menu populates correctly based on the regex.
 (CDS-72737, ZD-46236)